b2net/big_data_analysis/Unemployment_Google_vs_Official/README.md

 Name of QuantLet : Unemployment_Google_vs_Official

-Published in : FrÃ¼hsignale fÃ¼r Ã„nderungen von Konjunkturindikatoren durch Analysen von Big Data
+Published in : Frühsignale für Änderungen von Konjunkturindikatoren durch Analysen von Big Data

 Description : 'Creates two stacked barplots with legend.
 It is a panel series.
 The barplots are ordered by year and within the plots by amount/frequency.
 The left barplot shows the unemployment